swharden/Spectrogram/README.md

 # Spectrogram
 **Spectrogram** is a .NET library for creating spectrograms from pre-recorded signals or live audio from the sound card.
-Spectrogram is provided under the permissive [MIT](LICENSE) and it targets .NET Standard 2.0 so it can be used in .NET Framework and .NET Core projects.
+Spectrogram uses FFT algorithms and window functions provided by the [FftSharp](https://github.com/swharden/FftSharp) project, and it targets .NET Standard 2.0 so it can be used in .NET Framework and .NET Core projects.

 ## Quickstart